adam-gruer/ook/README.md

 Installation
 ------------

-You can install the development version of ook? from [github](https://github.com/adam-gruer/ook) with:
+You can install the development version of ook? from [github](https://github.com/adam-gruer/ook) with, the primary purpose of hthis is to install the following list of packages on your machine.

+    #> [1] "tidyverse" "DBI"

 ``` r
 devtools::install_github("adam-gruer/ook")